 Graphic design and web design are often chosen as career choices by artistic and computer savvy individuals with the average salary of a web designer often on the top of their minds.
-Web designers are the artistic talent behind the beautiful, playful and functional designs and pictures we see on websites.
+Web designers are the artistic talent behind the beautiful, playful, and functional designs and pictures we see on websites.
 They plan, design, write, adjust, integrate and test different designs and web-related codes used to bring the designs to life.
 Web designers tend to make good money and see good career opportunities in the field.
-The average wages for web designers varies by many factors.
+The average wages for web designers vary by many factors.

-What Determines Wages or a Web Designer?
+What Determines Wages For a Web Designer?

 Several factors go into determining what wages a web designer can or will earn.
-These might include education, training, work experience, certifications, location and employer.
+These might include education, training, work experience, certifications, location, and employer.
 An individual with a bachelor’s degree might be offered higher wages than someone with an associate’s degree or no degree at all.
 Different employers may also pay different wages.
 The same applies to location.
 Web designers may make a certain wage in one city or state and discover a much lower wage should the designer choose to move.

 What is the Average Wage?

 The average wage of web designers can vary from one designer to the next.
 Aspiring web designers trying to determine the average salary of a web designer may also find different wage predictions with different salary reporting agencies.
 An August report by PayScale.com lists the average annual salary at $49,001 and reports that wages can range from $30,242 to $79,628.
-Web designers often receive bonuses and commissions, which can increase the wages.
+Web designers often receive bonuses and commissions, which can increase wages.

 A July wage report by Salary.com reports that web designer wages range from $63,965 to $85,408 with the average yearly wage at $74,728.
-These figures do not factor in bonuses, commissions or any other benefits the designer may receive.
+These figures do not factor in bonuses, commissions, or any other benefits the designer may receive.
 Approximately 35 percent of web or graphic design specialists are self-employed.
 The hourly wages for web designers range from $31 to $41 per hour with the average at $36.
 Below is an example of annual wages in different states.

 - California – $81,690